Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Get-MsolGroup.md

 * ObjectId.
 The group's unique object ID.

-* Proxy Addresses.
+* ProxyAddresses.
 The proxy addresses associated with this group (for mail-enabled groups only).

 * ValidationStatus.
 Whether or not the group has any errors.